Have you ever had a dream? Maybe to sky dive or see the Eiffel Tower? My dream, since I have seen pictures of Greece, was to go to Santorini.

 I urge you to do the same.
 The feeling you get when you see something you have only dreamed of is better than anything you can ever imagine.

-Yes, you may have to save a lot of money, but what I have learned my past few months here and from visiting Santorini is that traveling is the only thing you can buy that makes you richer.
+Yes, you may have to save money, but what I have learned my past few months here and from visiting Santorini is that traveling is the only thing you can buy that makes you richer.